11 August 2022

 The boggart, as recorded in print, rumour and first hand experience is a very vague sort of creature.
 It exists not only on the margins of daily life, but very much on the fringes of folklore scholarship.
 It is an 'unofficial' apparition, wary of being defined – or believed in - with any degree of clarity.
 It exists in a no-man's-land somewhere between 'respectable' supernaturalism – ghosts, polts, cryptids, UFOs – and the debatable areas of fiction, rumour, hoax, scary warnings for children and pub tales.

 Young discusses the 'Social Boggart', which has similarities to figures like Springheel Jack.
-Rumours of a boggart haunting a location or building (often an empty house) would often lead to crowds of people assembling.
-These would become mass social events, with fried-fish sellers and hot-potato sellers doing a roaring trade, as well as local publicans.
+Rumours of a boggart haunting a location or building (usually an empty house) would often lead to crowds of people assembling.
+These would become mass social events, with fried-fish and hot-potato sellers doing a roaring trade, as well as local publicans.
 Sometimes these events would develop into boggart-hunts, where men armed with cudgels, swords and even firearms would chase supposed boggarts.
 This could end badly if, as sometimes happened, the reported boggart was actually a hoaxer in a sheet!
-Ghost-hoaxing was itself a phenomenon in the nineteenth century.
+Ghost-hoaxing was itself a significant phenomenon in the nineteenth century.

 The heyday of boggart belief and activity was from the first half of the nineteenth-century, stretching, although somewhat attenuated, into the early years of the twentieth.
 Young's survey of Boggartdom in the press, and as reported from personal testimony in the Census, shows it falling away throughout the 1920s and 30s, scarcely surviving into the forties.
 Many of the reports from this era being in the form of reminiscences of an earlier period, or what parents have told the reporter as a child.

 The varying boundaries of the boggart realm are shown in a series of maps, taking data from the Census and the literature search.
-The last remaining enclave of Boggartdom Young traces to Manchester, which he considers largely due to the existence of Boggart Hole Clough, a public park the north of the city.
-There have been any number of 'Boggart Holes' and Boggart Cloughs' in Lancashire, but most of them have gradually been removed by urban development, or renamed in documents and maps.
+The last remaining enclave of Boggartdom Young traces to Manchester, which he considers largely due to the existence of Boggart Hole Clough, a public park in the north of the city.
+There have been any number of 'Boggart Holes' and 'Boggart Cloughs' in Lancashire, but most of them have gradually been removed by urban development, or renamed in documents and maps.
 Apart from Boggart Hole Clough, the only other trace of Boggartdom I can find on Google maps are a cluster of roads in a suburb of Leeds.
 Perhaps it is socially significant that they appear to be part of a pre-war council estate, boggart names being too low-class for a private estate?

 Boggart Hole Clough, however became a popular recreational spot in which to escape the smoke of Manchester; it was a popular sporting location and the site of political rallies.
 Its fame spread widely across the north of England, and beyond.
 Such an odd, but prominent name demanded some sort of explanation.
 This was often provided by children playing in the park creating their own tales of tribes of scary or mischievous creatures hiding in the undergrowth, which ensured the boggart remained a part of Manchester's consciousness.